There are occasions in your pet’s life when it may have to go through surgery.

 It may seem a major step for you particularly if it is something you’ve never encountered before but here at Abercorn Vets we perform surgery on a daily basis and are well equipped and qualified to take your four-legged friends through the necessary procedure.

 Generally, the decision to go for surgery is a joint decision between you and your vet and one that is made only after a full discussion on the likely outcomes and risks and costs involved.
 On the day of surgery you will be asked to sign a consent form and the nurse will talk you through the procedure and address any concerns / answer any questions you may have.

 Post-Operative Care of Your Pets

-Your pet has had an anaesthetic and may be sleepy for up to 48 hours.
+Following an anaesthetic, your pet may be sleepy for up to 48 hours.
 (Allow peace and quiet during this time).
 A mild cough may be present.
-This is due to a tube having been placed in his trachea during the anaesthesia.
+This is usually due to a tube having been placed in their trachea during the anaesthesia.